-My primary interest is looking at ways to solve business problems, become more productive and come up with more efficient ways to do things like marketing and how we select and use digital information systems.
+My primary interest is looking at ways to solve business problems, become more productive and come up with more efficient ways to do things using better, leaner Information Systems.

 How I Got Started In Consulting

 I started my career in an energy consultancy in 2004 that was one of the first organisations to bring the methods and processes used in financial markets to the energy market.

 People at that time (and still now to some extent) saw electricity and gas purchases as akin to stocking up on paperclips.
 You went to a number of suppliers and got competitive prices, selected the cheapest and got the best deal.

 Except it doesn’t work like that in a traded market.

 In traded markets we get a choice every day – futures allow us to agree a price now for something that we need in the future.
 If we don’t make a decision, then we pay the price that is available at the time.